Tempo FTSE 100 FDEW Long Kick-Out Plan July 2020 : Option 2

-A maximum ten year structured investment product, that offers the potential for early maturity from the end of year 3 with a fixed return of 7.4% per annum, if the FTSE 100 FDEW is at or above 100% of the start level on one of the kick-out anniversary dates from year 3 to year 9, or at or above 65% of the start level on the end date.
+A maximum ten year structured investment product, that offers the potential for early maturity from the end of year 3 with a fixed return of 9.25% per year, that accumulates (in other words, builds up) for each year that the plan runs and is paid if the FTSE 100 FDEW closes at or above a reducing percentage of the start level on one of the kick‑out anniversary dates (reducing from 100% on the third anniversary to 65% on the final anniversary.

 Product Literature & Forms

 You should always read the relevant plan brochure and any other plan documentation, for full details of the plan’s features, including any risks, and the terms and conditions.
 In addition to the plan brochure and terms and conditions there are other important documents, including a Key Information Document ('KID'), that you should consider, before deciding to invest in the plan.

 If you do not fully understand the risks or are unsure as to the suitability of the investment, please contact us

 Please note: This plan is available on an advised basis only.
 If you are interested in this plan, please telephone us on 01639 860111 to arrange a free consultation